mbarrera2020/pandas-challenge/README.md

 There are 2 challenges:  HeroespfPyMoli & PyCitySchools.
 The Python Pandas code only addresses the PyCithySchools challenge.

-## PyBank
+## PyCitySchools
-The PyCitySchools Python Panda script processes 2 csv files: student & schools.
+The PyCitySchools Python Panda script processes 2 csv files: students & schools.
  * uses data frames, calculations, average function & data formatting

 Input:
-CSV files
+CSV files: students & schools

 Process:
 The PyCitySchools Python Panda script analyzes the school & student data and does the followwing calculations: